bobanetwork/v3-anchorage/.gitbook/contents/hc/1_write-handler.md

 ## Simple Example

 Let's begin with a simple example where the handler receives two numbers.
 It will perform both addition and subtraction on these numbers.
-If the result of the subtraction results in an overflow (i.e. the first number is greater than the second), the handler will respond with an underflow error.
+If the result of the subtraction results in an underflow (i.e. if `b > a` in the expression `a-b`), the handler will respond with an underflow error.
 Create a `Python` file in which to copy all the following code blocks.

 First, we'll need to import some `Python` libraries to help with our example: